Necessary Conditions In Infinite-Horizon Control Problem That Need No Asymptotic Assumptions: Proofs of Theorems and

 \section{Proofs of Theorems~\ref{9} and \ref{8}}

-We will again prove both theorems simultaneously.
+We will prove both theorems simultaneously.
 The idea of the proof is briefly described as follows.
-At the beginning, we replace the control set $U$ by some dense countable set $U^{\textrm{dense}}\subset U$ for betterment of the verification of \cite[Hypothesis 22.25]{ClarLed}.
-Next, following Halkin's method \cite{Halkin}, we will reduce the verification of all desired relations on $\mathbb{R}$ to its verification on finite intervals $[0;n]$.
-Then, for fixed $n$, extending $f$ and $f_0$ from $[0;n]$ to $[0;2n]$ by back-track, we will consider a new dynamics function $f_{n}$ and integrand $f_{0,n}$; this trick ensures the transfer of the right endpoint to $\hjk{y}(0)$.
-Next, we will rewrite the corresponding criterions (weakly overtaking criterion in Theorem~\ref{7} and overtaking criterion in Theorem~\ref{8}) in terms of a constrained optimization problem in a finite-dimensional space.
-Then, we will reduce this problem to some finite-horizon control problem.
-Proceed to Halkin's method, we will consider the corresponding Pontryagin Maximum Principle for this control problem and refine the happened transversality condition by Lemma~\ref{mymy30} and Lemma~\ref{mymy20} in the proof of Theorem~\ref{9} and the proof of Theorem~\ref{8}, respectively.
+At the beginning, following Halkin's method \cite{Halkin} and ideas of \cite[Section 25.2]{ClarkeNew}, we will reduce the verification of all desired relations on $\mathbb{R}$ with set $U$ to its verification on finite intervals $[0;n]$ with each finite subset $\Upsilon_n(t)$ of $U$.
+Then, for fixed $n$, extending $f$ and $f_0$ from $[0;n]$ to $[0;2n]$ by back-track, we will consider a new dynamics function $\bar{f}_{n}$ and integrand $\bar{f}_{0,n}$; this trick ensures the transfer of the right endpoint to $\hjk{y}(0)$.
+Next, we will rewrite the corresponding criteria (the weakly overtaking criterion in Theorem~\ref{9} and the overtaking criterion in Theorem~\ref{8}) in terms of a constrained optimisation problem in a finite-dimensional space.
+Further, we will reduce this problem to some finite-horizon control problem.
+Proceeding to Halkin's method, we will consider the corresponding Pontryagin Maximum Principle \cite[Theorem 22.26]{ClarkeNew} for this control problem and estimate the happened transversality condition by Lemma~\ref{co} and Lemma~\ref{cap} in the proof of Theorem~\ref{9} and the proof of Theorem~\ref{8}, respectively.